obtaining your arkansas DRIVER'S license and taking the test

 If you pass the written test, you are given a 6 month driving permit which allows you to legally practice driving.
 You must take the driving test within this 6 month period or request an extension before the permit expires.

-Please bring your passport, I-94 card, I-20, Tech ID and Arkansas State ID Card (if you have one) to the Hughes Center.
+Please bring your passport, I-94 card, I-20, Tech ID and Arkansas State ID Card (if you have one) to the State Facility.
 If you do not have these items, you cannot take the test.

 The written test takes about 45 minutes to 1 hour.
 It is a multiple choice test.